A Simple Guide to Confronting with Courage

 4. Make a request

-The fourth and final piece of a successful confrontation is stating a clear, actionable request that, if met, would help meet your needs.
+The fourth and final piece of a successful confrontation is stating a clear, actionable request that, if met, would help you meet your needs.
 Keep in mind: This is a request, not a demand.
 It’s important to include this because raising an issue without a potential solution isn’t conducive to making things better.
 As much as we’d like for people to read our minds and then employ effective strategies for meeting our needs, it just doesn’t work that way.
 Based on the ongoing example, here are a few possible requests:

 “Going forward, would you be willing to limit the video games to once per week?”